eProsima/Fast-DDS/README.md

 system input/output channel combination for each deployment.
 * Two API Layers: a high-level Publisher-Subscriber one focused on usability and a lower-level Writer-Reader one that provides finer access to the inner workings of the RTPS protocol.

+eProsima Fast RTPS has been adopted by multiple organizations in many sectors including these important cases:

+* Robotics: ROS (Robotic Operating System) as their default middleware for ROS2.
+* EU R&D: FIWARE Incubated GE.

 ## Installation Guide
 You can get either a binary distribution of *eprosima Fast RTPS* or compile the library yourself from source.